Regular grooming and skincare will help keep your cat's or dog's coat clean and free of tangles.

 How should I bathe my dog?

 You should always bathe your dog in warm water, partly for the comfort of the dog and partly because shampoos clean more effectively in warm water.
 Depending on the dog's size, you may find that it is convenient to bathe him in the laundry tub or the bathtub, or even in a walk-in shower stall.
-The common habit of washing dogs under the garden hose, using cold water, is not recommended, and is often the reason why dogs dislike being bathed.
+The common habit of washing dogs under the garden hose, using cold water, is not recommended and is often the reason why dogs dislike being bathed.

 "Make sure you read the instructions on the shampoo label..."

 After you have applied the shampoo, work it through the entire coat to remove all dirt and debris.
 Some owners of dogs with particularly thick coats find that it is best to dilute the shampoo in some water so that it is easier to apply and rinse out.
 For routine bathing, you can rinse the shampoo out right away, but if you are using a medicated shampoo, it must be allowed to sit on the coat for 5-10 minutes before being rinsed out.
-Make sure you read the instructions on the shampoo label for the specific product that you are using, or follow your veterinarian's directions if you are using a medicated shampoo.
+Make sure you read the instructions on the shampoo label for the specific product that you are using or follow your veterinarian's directions if you are using a medicated shampoo.

 Once the shampoo has done its job, it must be completely rinsed out.
-For best results, a conditioning product should be applied afterwards, to restore any lost moisture to the skin and minimize the development of dandruff after the bath.
+For best results, a conditioning product should be applied afterward, to restore any lost moisture to the skin and minimize the development of dandruff after the bath.

 Should I have my long haired dog shaved down in the summer?